gibbok/typescript-book/README.md

 };
 ```

-### In operator narrowing
+### In Operator narrowing

-The in operator narrowing in TypeScript is a way to narrow the type of a variable based on whether a property exists within the variable's type.
+The "in" Operator narrowing in TypeScript is a way to narrow the type of a variable based on whether a property exists within the variable's type.

 ```typescript
 type Dog = {